AGIDAT – Datenschutz | Informationssicherheit

 Controller

-The natural or legal person that determines the purposes and means of processing personal data (Art.
-4(7)).
-Bears primary GDPR responsibility.
+The natural or legal person who determines the purposes and means of processing personal data (Art.
+4(7) GDPR).
+In a company, this is the management.
+Bears the legal responsibility.

 Data Processing Agreement (DPA)